alex-donnan/SyncFTP/README.md

 This plugin depends on [ssh2-sftp-client](https://www.npmjs.com/package/ssh2-sftp-client) to allow for secure file transfer.

 ### Use
-Prior to installation, create a containing folder on the SFTP for your vaults, along with a folder for each vault you would like to sync.
-(This will be updated in future versions.)

 Once installed, an additional settings tab for SyncFTP will have been added.
 There you will need to provide:
 - Host URL
 - Host PORT